Archaeological Museum of Olympia, Greece Travel Guide

 Located in Ancient Olympia, Greece

 Archaeological Museum of Olympia is conveniently accessible by various transportation options in Ancient Olympia, Greece.
-If you're flying in, Zakynthos International Airport is approximately 41.4 miles (66.7 km) away from Ancient Olympia.
+If you're flying in, Zakynthos International Airport is approximately 41.4 miles (66.7 km) away from the town center.
 From there, you can easily reach Archaeological Museum of Olympia by taxi or shuttle.

 For those already in Ancient Olympia, buses, taxis, and walking are viable options to reach Archaeological Museum of Olympia, which is located 0.2 miles (0.4 km) from the city center.
-You can also rent a car and drive to Archaeological Museum of Olympia, providing flexibility to explore at your leisure.
 Its exact address is Archaia Olympia 270 65, Greece.

 With your transportation plans sorted, get ready for an unforgettable experience at Archaeological Museum of Olympia!